NERDSITU/superblockify/docs/getting_started.md

 downloaded from the [GHSL-POP 2023](https://ghsl.jrc.ec.europa.eu/ghs_pop2023.php) dataset.
 Only tiles needed are being cached in the `data/ghsl` folder.

-As example we will try to partition the french city of Lyon with the `ResidentialPartitioner` class.
-Afterwards we will save the results to a geopackage file that can easily be opened and edited in QGIS.
+As example, we will try to partition the French city of Lyon with the `ResidentialPartitioner` class.
+Afterward we will save the results to a geopackage file that can easily be opened and edited in QGIS.

 ```python
 import superblockify as sb

 part = sb.ResidentialPartitioner(
     name="Lyon_test", city_name="Lyon", search_str="Lyon, France"
 )